PXgamer/chillies-db/chillies/capsicum-frutescens/siling-labuyo.md

 ## Notes, hints and tips

-> The common name is Tagalog for "wild chili".
+> The common name is Tagalog for "wild chilli".

 > The labuyo fruit used to be used as a herbal plant to reduce pain with arthritis, rheumatism, dyspepsia, flatulence, and toothache ([source][medicinal]).